spcask/cat-classifier-dnn/README.md

 Cat Classifier
 ==============
-This is a tiny experiment to visualize the weights of an image classifier as a graphical plot.
+This is a tiny experiment to visualize the activations of each unit of a neural network based image classifier as a graphical plot.

-The image classifier in this experiment is a single neuron (yes, a single neuron) that uses the sigmoid function as its activation function.
+The image classifier in this experiment is based on a deep neural network that has 3 hidden layers with 10 units each and a single output layer.
+The hidden layers use the ReLU activation function and the output layer uses the sigmoid activation function.

-Although the model trained in this experiment works with about 70% to 80% accuracy, that's not the primary concern of this experiment.
-The primary concern of this experiment is to visualize the weights in a trained model and see if it offers any insight into how a trained model makes decisions.
+Although the model trained in this experiment works with about 80% accuracy, that's not the primary concern of this experiment.
+The primary concern of this experiment is to visualize the activations in each unit of a trained model.

 Development Setup